webathlet/cleverreach-extension/readme.txt

 = Features =
 * Embed your CleverReach sign-up form anywhere on your website
 * Double opt-in according to your CleverReach configuration
-* Smooth form submission using Ajax (no page reload)
+* Extremely lightweight plugin
-* Extremely lightweight plugin with many hooks for developers
+* Many hooks for developers to customize selectors, response messages and even ajax requests
-* Optional: Customize your form and error messages via filters
+* Optional: Custom forms with smooth form submission using Ajax (no page reload)

 Further documentation can be found on the [Wiki](https://github.com/hofmannsven/cleverreach-extension/wiki).